El Naschie works on entanglement now

 You’re absolutely right, there are good discord papers.
 I can even name about 5 of them, and I’m willing to bet there are as many as 12 or 15 total.
 My intention is definitely not to trash the subject as intrinsically uninteresting; rather, I want to highlight the epidemic of pointless papers that constitute the discord bubble.
 I hope that thinning the herd will increase the quality of the results in the field and decrease the hype surrounding it, because it has really gotten completely out of control.

 Here are some good rules of thumb for those moments when you find yourself writing a discord paper.
 If you are calculating something and you don’t know why you are calculating it, then close your latex editor.
 You do not have one of the good discord papers.
 If the discord you calculated is not related to a resource (physical, computational, etc.) in a quantifiable way, you probably don’t have a good discord paper.
 If it is related to a resource, but you had to concoct that relationship in a totally ad hoc way that doesn’t generalize, then you do not have a good discord paper.
 Ditto if the relationship is via a protocol that literally nobody cares about.
 If you only have two qubits, you almost certainly don’t have a good discord paper.
-Good theory papers usually have n qubits.
+Good theory papers usually have $latex n$ qubits.
 And if your weak theory result suffers from one or more of the above but you add in some equally unimpressive experimental results to cover up that fact, then you absolutely, unequivocally do not have a good discord paper.
 I don’t care what journal it’s published in, it is not a good paper and you should be ashamed of yourself for inflating the bubble even further.

 As bad as the authors are, this bubble is also the fault of the referees.
 Simply being correct is not enough to warrant publication.
 It also has to be new, non-trivial, and interesting.
 Please referees, “Just Say No” to papers that don’t meet this standard!